openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 3. Packaging the component into an OpenMPF-compliant .tar.gz file.
 (See [Component Packaging](#component-packaging)).
 4. Registering the component with OpenMPF.
 (See [Packaging and Registering a Component](Packaging-and-Registering-a-Component/index.html)).

-# OpenMPF API Specification
+# API Specification

-The figure below presents a high-level component diagram of the OpenMPF API:
+The figure below presents a high-level component diagram of the C++ Batch Component API:

 ![OpenMPF Component Diagram](img/component_diagram.png "OpenMPF Component Diagram")